Timardo/LT-3D-Importer-Exporter/README.md

 # LT 3D Importer
-An addon for [Little Tiles Mod](https://www.curseforge.com/minecraft/mc-mods/littletiles) that makes building even more exciting!
+An addon for [LittleTiles Mod](https://www.curseforge.com/minecraft/mc-mods/littletiles) that makes building even more exciting!

-This mod allows you to import a 3D model (currently only in .obj format) as a Little Tiles structure.
+This mod allows you to import a 3D model (currently only in .obj format) as a LittleTiles structure.
+It also allows you to export any LittleTiles structure as a 3D model.

 Unbelievably, it requires LittleTiles as well as CreativeCore mods to run.
 Go find them on CurseForge if you don't have them yet.